uchiha-yueh/text-repo/README.md

-#Example Repository of Uchiha Yueh
+# Example Repository of Uchiha Yueh

 This is a sample repo (created this file for the Udemy short course about Git/Github)

+Additional line for the sample repository